CSS Art – Koinobori Carp Streamer – Part 2

 Essential CSS and HTML knowledge will help you understand the concepts and techniques introduced in this article.
 Jump over to this article if you require an HTML and CSS primer.

-We assume that you have set up tools to create CSS animation.
+We assume that you have set up tools to create CSS art.
 If you haven’t, this article will show you how to set them up.

 HTML Structure